 d) Equity investments

-Equity investments in the scope of Ind AS 109 are measured at fair value except for investments in associates, which are carried at cost.
+Equity investments in the scope of Ind AS 109 are measured at fair value except for investments in associates and joint venture, which are carried at cost.

 The Company may make an irrevocable election to present in OCI subsequent changes in the fair value.
 The Company makes such election on an instrument-by-instrument basis.
 The classification is made on initial recognition and is irrevocable.

-If Company decides to classify an equity instrument at fair value through other comprehensive income (FVTOCI), then all fair value changes on the instrument are recognised in other comprehensive income.
-However, dividends on equity instruments on fair value through other comprehensive income (FVTOCI) is recognised in profit or loss.
+If Company decides to classify an equity instrument at fair value through other comprehensive income (FVTOCI), then all fair value changes on the instrument are recognized in other comprehensive income.
+However, dividends on equity instruments on fair value through other comprehensive income (FVTOCI) is recognized in profit or loss.

 In addition, profit or loss arising from sales is also taken to other comprehensive income.
 The amount accumulated in this respect is transferred within the Equity on derecognition.